The Trust Project

 FourFourTwo commits to do its best to publish accurate information.
 We take many steps to ensure accuracy: we investigate claims with skepticism; question assumptions; challenge conventional wisdom; confirm information with experts; and seek to corroborate what sources tell us by talking with other informed people or consulting documents.

-We verify content, such as technical terms, stats, etc, against source documents or make clear who is providing the information.
+Football is not an exact science and the content of conversations can depend upon their context, but we make sure not to report quotes out of context or in any intentionally misleading way.
+Where possible we verify content against source documents (including existing publications such as biographies and particularly autobiographies) or make clear who is providing the information.
 We may share relevant components of a story with a primary source or an outside expert to verify them.
 We stand by the information as accurate, and if it’s not, we will change it as quickly as possible and be transparent with our readers about the magnitude of the error.

 We guide our journalists to ask the following questions when double-checking information in a quest for the truth: